Faysal-Ahmed-Aweys/Muhammad-Ali/README.md

 * I got Content on the landing page and inspiration from [History.com](https://www.history.com/topics/black-history/muhammad-ali).
 The reason why i chose this particular website is that it structures the life of Muhammad Ali so well and together with my plan to include a picture of Muhammad Ali at each stage, I thought they would be a perfect combination to present and get the users engaged in the website.
 * The social icons in the footer are from [Font Awesome](https://fontawesome.com/)
 * I used [coolors.co](https://coolors.co/) to make sure colors used on the website are consitent throughout the development.
-* I used [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/) to check accesibility of the web pages.
+* I used [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/) to check accesibility of the web pages. - This has been being introduced to me by my mentor David Bowers and i am really grateful to him for it.
 * All fonts used are from [Google Fonts](https://fonts.google.com/)
 * description text of meta tag for search engines is from [britannica.com](https://www.britannica.com/biography/Muhammad-Ali-boxer)